PASTAplus/PASTA/documentation/doc_tree/pasta_api/audit_manager_api.rst

 Description
 """""""""""
 Returns an XML-formatted list that summarizes all the successful reads (total reads and non-robot reads) for all the resources of a given PASTA package ID, where a package ID is of the format "scope.identifier.revision".
+Note: as of 23 November 2022, robot-based events are no longer recorded.
+For this reason, total reads and non-robot reads will increase at the same rate.

 REST API
 """"""""